MoiColl/Tree_of_life_2020/Hand in 1/README.md

 # Hand in 1 - Phylogenetic tree analysis

 In this hand in you will analyse [5 datasets](handin1_dataset.zip) using the phylogenetic concepts and tools you have learned during the last sessions.
 You must write a report answering some questions for each dataset (below) including the trees you build.
-Make sure to include detailed information on how the tree was produced (substitution model, alignment method, number of bootstraps...).
+Make sure to include detailed information on how the tree was produced (substitution model, alignment method, number of bootstraps...)
+(Fig1).
 This report must be uploaded in Blackboard in **PDF** format before **Friday 25th of September at 11:59 am**.

 <img src="Fig1.png" width="50%">